adoliner1/grid_game/rules.md

 End of round effects happen before end of round bonuses are calculated.

 Moving/Placing/Receiving are different i.e. if you receive a shape on a tile it will not trigger on place or on move effects.

+A **set** is 1 circle, 1 square, and 1 triangle

+A **pair** is any 2 shapes

+Some tiles can only be used once per round.
+This applies to everyone, i.e. players do not get to each use it once per round